-Subject Vcert Music Technology Exam Board: Assessment NCFE NEA (non-exam assessment, internally assessed) 60% structure: In the second year of the course students will receive an assignment brief from the exam board that assesses their knowledge across the core units.
+Subject Music Technology Exam Board: ТВС Assessment structure: Students will study a range of modules that allow them to develop their knowledge of the Music industry, key genres and how Music Technology has developed over time.
+They will also study and practically explore approaches to recording live music as well as using digital software to edit and create their own pieces related to a specific brief.
+In the second year of the course students will receive an assignment brief from the exam board that assesses their knowledge across the core units.
 This will comprise a composition task and supporting portfolio.
-Written Exam 40% Students will complete a written exam consisting of a mix of multiple choice, short answer and extended response questions.
+Continuous assessment will take place throughout the course in the form of both practical and written assessment.
 Topics covered in this course include: Students study five core units to provide them with a broad subject knowledge in preparation for assessment: Introduction to music technology and the music business The digital audio workstation (DAW) Musical elements, musical style and music technology Sound creation Multi track recording This course is ideal for: Do you have an interest in listening to Music?
 Do you want to create your own compositions but perhaps don't play a traditional instrument or have any formal playing experience?
 Interested in computers and technology?
 If the answer to these questions is YES then Music Technology may be the course for you!
 We will be working closely with professional organisations, including Confetti college, to ensure we offer a course that is creative, engaging and equips students with the skills to pursue Music Technology, or related fields, either in a further education setting or within the workplace.
-Please note: Students who opt for the course will be encouraged to attend our Music Technology after school club (Wednesday 3.15- 4.15pm) to develop their skills to a proficient level Progress from this course: (KEY STAGE 5 or possible careers) This course provides an excellent route into further studies including BTEC Music Technology and Production design courses.
+Progress from this course: (KEY STAGE 5 or possible careers) This course provides an excellent route into further studies including BTEC Music Technology and Production design courses.
 Students will develop skills that equip them to pursue careers in the Music and live entertainment industry as well as fields such as game and web design and the film and television industry.
 For more information please contact: Mr Wedgeworth Mrs Armitage-Giles

-Subject GCSE PE Exam Board: OCR Assessment structure: 60% external exam 40% practical and written controlled assessment Topics covered in this Component 1: Exam covering the physical factors effecting course include: performance (30%) Component 2: Exam covering the socio-cultural issues and sports psychology (30%) Component 3: Practical Performances (30%) Non-examined assessment: internally marked and externally moderated (60 marks) Assessment in 3 sports/activities (20 marks per activity) General performance skills in team and individual sports Component 4: Analysis and evaluation of performance (10%) Non-examined assessment: internally marked and externally moderated (20 marks) Analysis task of skill development Carrying out an action plan to improve performance Evaluating the impact of the action plan.
+Subject GCSE PE Exam Board: OCR Assessment structure: 60% external exam 40% practical and written controlled assessment Topics covered in this course include: Component 1: Exam covering the physical factors effecting performance (30%) Component 2: Exam covering the socio-cultural issues and sports psychology (30%) Component 3: Practical Performances (30%) Non-examined assessment: internally marked and externally moderated (60 marks) Assessment in 3 sports/activities (20 marks per activity) General performance skills in team and individual sports Component 4: Analysis and evaluation of performance (10%) Non-examined assessment: internally marked and externally moderated (20 marks) Analysis task of skill development Carrying out an action plan to improve performance Evaluating the impact of the action plan.
 This course is ideal for: Students who wish to pursue a career in the sports industry, especially those who are interested in sports, training and fitness and will be physically competent in at least two sports.
-Students will be expected to complete a controlled assessment based on Progress from this their practical performance.
-A GCSE in PE will aid progression to further study and prepare course: students to continue into further education.
-Students studying a GCSE in PE have a whole array of career paths that are suitable to careers) them based upon this course, such a sports science, - physiotherapy, coaching and teaching.
+Students will be expected to complete a controlled assessment based on their practical performance.
+Progress from this course: (KEY STAGE 5 or possible careers) A GCSE in PE will aid progression to further study and prepare students to continue into further education.
+Students studying a GCSE in PE have a whole array of career paths that are suitable to them based upon this course, such a sports science, physiotherapy, coaching and teaching.
 When taken as part of a balanced curriculum, there is a clear progression route to A-Level PE or a BTEC-Level 3 course.
-For more information Mrs Kilbane please contact:
+For more information please contact: Mrs Kilbane